SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

             concurrency: 5
 ```

-Now go ahead and use the `Try-Me` tab to send a few test messages that match the pattern.
+Now go ahead and use the "Try-Me" tab to send a few test messages that match the pattern.
 Maybe publish to `spring/cloud/stream/5` and `spring/boot/stream/anything`.
 You should see that the application receives the messages!

 Negative